serious-scaffold/ss-cpp/_sources/topics/triplet_presets.md.txt

 - The triplet preset file should be named as `<Architecture>-<Target Compiling OS/Toolchain>-<Distribution>-<Compiler>.json`.
 - Conform to the existing triplet presets' folder structure.
-- Use existing components where possible.
+- Use existing components if possible.